How Much Money Does a Home Health Aide Make?

 Factors that Influence Salaries

 Many factors influence the average wage and salary of personal care aides.
-Income depends on the caregiver’s certifications, work experience, the level of home health care services, working hours, and where they work.
+Income depends on the caregiver’s certifications, work experience, the level of home care services, working hours, and where they work.

 Clients who need higher levels of care will pay more for home health services, and an aide with more training and experience in the field will earn a better salary.